 Bethel University is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 The academic programs at Bethel University are enriched by its membership and participation in programs of the Christian College Consortium and the Council for Christian Colleges and Universities.

 Bethel's B.S. in Business Management is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a leading specialized accreditation association for business education.

-The baccalaureate degree programs in nursing and master's degree programs in nursing at Bethel University are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing at Bethel University is accredited by the Commission on Collegiate Nursing Education.

 Bethel’s Social Work Program is accredited by the Council on Social Work Education (CSWE).
 Graduates are eligible to be licensed as social workers.
 While preparation for generalist-level professional practice is the program’s primary objective, academically qualified graduates are prepared to pursue graduate-level social work education.
 The students from Bethel’s social work program are eligible for advanced standing admission to CSWE accredited graduate schools.
 The 60-credit major includes classroom and field courses, and select biological, social, and behavioral science foundational support courses.